opensearch-project/documentation-website/_opensearch/rest-api/analyze-apis/perform-text-analysis.md

 #### Derive the analyzer from an index field

-You pass text and a field in the index.
-The API looks up the field's analyzer and uses that analyzer to analyes the text.
+You can pass text and a field in the index.
+The API looks up the field's analyzer and uses it to analyze the text.

 If the mapping does not exist, the API uses the standard analyzer, which converts all text to lower case and tokenizes based on white space.